makesign/concerto2/doc_htw_migration/migration_notes.md

 # More Changes

-- rename update_attributes to update in ActiveRecord
+- done: rename update_attributes to update in ActiveRecord

 https://stackoverflow.com/questions/21605186/undefined-method-update-attributes-in-rails